Follow That Blood Sample: A Short Lab Tour

 Once the blood is drawn, the tube is labeled.
 In many labs, the label may be pre-printed with the patient’s name and unique patient identification number, or a barcoded label carrying this information is used.
 It is essential that the person drawing the sample label the tube properly before leaving your side.

-After the sample has been collected and labeled, it is transported to the lab to be logged in.
-Depending on the test needed and where you have the sample drawn, your blood may be simply transported to the lab where the analysis is performed or transported to a lab that specializes in a particular blood analysis.
+After the sample has been collected and labeled, it is transported to the lab to be logged in to the laboratory information system.
+Depending on the test needed and where you have the sample drawn, your blood may be simply transported to a hospital or local lab where the analysis is performed or sent to a reference lab that specializes in a particular blood analysis.

 Depending upon the tests that have been ordered, your blood sample may be processed before it is analyzed.
 Most routine laboratory tests are performed on either plasma or serum.
 Plasma is the liquid portion of blood.
-It is separated from the cellular portion of blood by rapidly spinning the specimen in a centrifuge for several minutes.
+It is separated from the blood cells by rapidly spinning the sample in a centrifuge for several minutes.
 The plasma, which has a light yellow color, appears at the top of the tube, while the blood cells are at the bottom.

 Serum is plasma that has been allowed to clot.
 It is prepared in the same way as plasma; however, the blood is collected into a tube with no anticoagulant.
 While spinning in the centrifuge, the clot moves with the cells to the bottom of the blood collection tube, leaving the serum on top.

-If the test requires whole blood (e.g., a complete blood count), the sample can be analyzed directly without further processing.
+If the test requires whole blood (e.g., a complete blood count), the sample can be analyzed directly without the need for processing.

-In most cases, an instrument, appropriately called a blood analyzer, analyzes the blood sample.
-In this picture, the tube of blood is being placed directly into the machine.
-This particular state-of-the-art analyzer is capable of running batches of samples -- up to 120 samples per hour.
-In general, chemistry analyzers use serum and/or plasma, and hematology and coagulation analyzers use blood that contains an anticoagulant to prevent clotting.
+In many cases, an automated instrument analyzes the blood sample.
+In some instances, the tube of blood is placed directly onto the instrument, while in other cases, a portion of the sample is first placed into a testing tube before it is placed into the instrument.
+Some state-of-the-art analyzers are capable of running several batches of samples — generating numerous test results per hour.
+In general, chemistry analyzers use samples of serum and/or plasma, and hematology and coagulation analyzers use whole blood that has not been separated into its components.

 With the latest technology in analyzers comes the ability to generate the results electronically and graphically.
-In this case, the results will be sent electronically to the health practitioner.
-In many situations, results are printed and then faxed.
-If the results indicate that the patient may be very ill, the laboratory will call the health practitioner with the results and then send the written or electronic report.
+In most cases, the results will be sent electronically to the health practitioner.
+If the results indicate that the patient may be very ill, the laboratory personnel will alert the healthcare provider by directly calling them with the results and will follow up by sending a printed or electronic report.

-The length of time between the drawing of the blood and when the health practitioner gets the results can vary greatly, from as little as a few minutes to as much as several weeks.
-Urgency, geographic distances, processing schedules, complexity of the test, and other factors contribute to the length of time required before results are available to the health practitioner, who will then share the results with you, the patient.
+The length of time between the drawing of the blood and when the healthcare provider receives results varies depending on the test, ranging from several minutes to as much as several days.
+Urgency, geographic distances, processing schedules, complexity of the test, and other factors contribute to the length of time required before results are available to you and your healthcare provider.